10621223/Laraieb-Imam/README.md

 <h1>Background</h1>

 HubSpot is an American developer and marketer of software products for inbound marketing, sales, and customer service, was founded in 2006.
 It is is a CRM platform that offers softwares to manage different kinds of businesses - Marketing Automation Software, Sales CRM Softwares, CMS (Content Management Software), Operations Software, Customer Service Software.
 Its products and services aim to provide tools for customer relationship management, social media marketing, content management, lead generation, web analytics, search engine optimization, live chat, and customer support.
 It was founded on "inbound", the notion that people don't want to be interrupted by marketers or harassed by salespeople — they want to be helped.(www.hubspot.com).
 More than 150,000 companies using HubSpot to scale, it's time to celebrate those that inspire us to innovate, to imagine, and to grow better. (www.hubspot.com).
+Current workforce of Hubspot is 5,895.
 Hubspot's 2021 Revenue was $1.3 Billion.(www.hubspot.com).

 <h1>Current IT Setup</h1>